 Prebend lath at inside corners.
 Bend it over a board before putting it in place.

 Make sure the lath is installed so it feels rough when your hand is going up, and smooth going down.
+However, it’s important to check with your specific lath manufacturer guidelines, as they may give different instructions.

 Tip 2: Speed up troweling for modern stone veneer